joelvaneenwyk/js-dos-docs/Writerside/topics/Browser.md

 }
 ```

-Where `rgb` is actual DOS screen frame.
+Where `rgb` is an actual DOS screen frame.

 ```Typescript